tangowithcode/tango_with_django_2/manuscript/chapter2.md

 A package manager, whether for Python, your [operating system](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) or [some other environment](https://docs.npmjs.com/cli/install), is a software tool that automates the process of installing, upgrading, configuring and removing *packages* -- that is, a package of software which you can use on your computer.
 This is opposed to downloading, installing and maintaining software manually.
 Maintaining Python packages is pretty painful.
 Most packages often have *dependencies* -- additional packages that are required for your package to work!
 This can get very complex very quickly.
 A package manager handles all of this for you, along with issues such as conflicts regarding different versions of a package.
 Luckily, *pip* handles all this for you -- so you can sit back and relax.

 Try and run the command `$ pip3` for the Python 3 version of the package manager.
-If that doesn't work on your computer, simply try `$ pip`.
-If that doesn't work either, you have a setup issue -- refer to our [pip setup guide](#section-system-setup-pip) for help.
+If that doesn't work, you have a setup issue -- refer to our [pip setup guide](#section-system-setup-pip) for help.

 With your virtual environment switched on, execute the following two commands to install Django and Pillow.